vsbron/bronflix-2024-react/README.md

 - **Interactive Content**: The index page includes a variety of sections such as 'What's Hot?', 'Trending Shows', 'Trending Actors', and more, offering a dynamic browsing experience.
 Each section presents a carousel of movies, shows, and actors, offering users a variety of recommendations.
 - **Detailed Pages**: Each movie, show, and actor has its dedicated page with rich information, including posters, overviews, cast/crew, and similar recommendations.
 - **Seamless Navigation**: Users can click on items to navigate to their respective pages for more detailed information.
+- **Search**: The search bar at the top of the page allows users to search for movies, TV shows, or people.
+It displays the top three results instantly, with the option to view all available results.

 ---